-- 6 EFRAG notes that, in the existing CESR Recommendation, APMs are defined as follows: - (a) APMs are 'any measure other than a defined measure'; and - (b) defined measures are 'all information included in audited IFRS financial statements in view of providing a true and fair view, either on the face of the balance sheet, income statement, statement of changes in equity, cash flow statements or in the notes' (paragraph 14). - 7 EFRAG believes that, by changing the definition of 'defined measures', ESMA significantly increases the scope of the requirements and hence the volume of disclosures without providing evidence that this might result in useful information. - When applied to the IFRS reporting framework, the definition of APMs that is being proposed would cover a much broader range of common and well-understood measures such as: - (a) line items (including totals and sub-totals) presented on the face of the balance sheet, income statement, statement of changes in equity or cash flow statements that are not specifically defined by IFRSs; - (b) measures that are presented in the notes to the financial statements, whether they are derived from the primary financial statements or not; and - (c) measures derived from the primary financial statements that are presented outside the financial statements and whose definition is self-evident from their name (e.g. results before share of investee's results). - 9 EFRAG notes that paragraph 25 of the proposed guidelines only provides relief for APMs that are totals or subtotals of measures 'directly readable from financial statements', and that relief is limited to the requirement to provide a reconciliation and the other disclosures remain applicable.
-In our view, this would result in a scope that is much broader than we believe is appropriate. - 10 We believe that, as far as IFRS financial statements are concerned, ESMA should retain the current supporting text to the definition of a defined measure, i.e. paragraph 14 of the existing CESR Recommendation mentioned in paragraph 6-b above. - 11 Under the CESR Recommendation supporting guidance, segment information presented in accordance with IFRS 8 Segment Reporting is undoubtedly included as defined measures, whereas the proposed guidelines make this outcome at best ambiguous.
+- 6 EFRAG notes that, in the existing CESR Recommendation, APMs are defined as follows:: - (a) APMs are 'any measure other than a defined measure'; and - (b) defined measures are 'all information included in audited IFRS financial statements in view of providing a true and fair view, either on the face of the balance sheet, income statement, statement of changes in equity, cash flow statements or in the notes'. - 7 EFRAG believes that, by changing the definition of 'defined measures', ESMA significantly increases the scope of the requirements and hence the volume of disclosures without providing evidence that this might result in useful information. - 8 When applied to the IFRS reporting framework, the definition of APMs that is being proposed would cover a much broader range of common and well-understood measures such as: - (a) line items (including totals and sub-totals) presented on the face of the balance sheet, income statement, statement of changes in equity or cash flow statements that are not defined by IFRSs; - (b) measures that are presented in the notes to the financial statements, whether they are derived from the primary financial statements or not; and - (c) measures derived from the primary financial statements that are presented outside the financial statements and whose definition is self-evident from their name (e.g. results before share of investee's results). - 9 EFRAG notes that paragraph 25 of the proposed guidelines provides relief for APMs that are totals or subtotals of measures 'directly readable from financial statements', but that relief is limited to the requirement to provide a reconciliation and the other disclosures remain applicable.

+10 In our view, this would result in a scope that is much broader than we believe is appropriate.
+We believe that ESMA should revise the definition to exclude, as in the existing CESR Recommendation, all information (including additional line items, totals and subtotals) that is included in the audited IFRS financial statements.